 What Causes Dermopathy

-Although the exact cause of this skin condition is not clear, it could be something to nerve and blood vessels complications.
+Although the exact cause of this skin condition is not clear, it could be something to nerve and blood vessel complications.

 Moreover, this skin condition is closely connected to high glycosylated hemoglobin levels – a sign of poorly controlled blood sugar levels.